react-native-community/cli/docs/platforms.md

 };
 ```

-On Android and iOS, this function returns:
+On Android and iOS, this function returns a dependency configuration for:

 ```ts
 type IOSDependencyConfig = {